ClojureBridge/community-docs/docs/clojure/truthiness.md

 Is it true or false?
 This test is used very often while coding.
 A form of testing true/false may not straight forward.
 Sometimes it is a result of function, a variable or combination of those.

-Try and see what makes it true or false.
+But, the rule is simple.
+Try examples and see what makes it true or false.

 #### On repl